Recommended for - staff working within Kindergarten (WA, QLD, SA, TAS) and Pre-school (ACT, NT, NSW, VIC)

 Access to course - 90 days

 Certificate - Awarded upon completion

-Supporting materials - Referenced material available for download
+Supporting materials - Reference material available for download

-PLD supports play, socialisation, inquiry, activities, child centred approaches and some direct development of key skills that set up young children for success within the education system.
+PLD supports play, socialisation, inquiry, activities, child-centered approaches, and some direct development of key skills that set up young children for success within the education system.

 Follow the links in the detailed course description below for a FREE PREVIEW of Installment 1.